MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/idualengine20browserobserver.md

 [ContinueNavigationInEdge2](#continuenavigationinedge2) | Raised when the browser wants to stop hosting content and have the navigation to the url continue in the hosting process, this version provides extra information about the navigation.
 [NavigateToOffsetInEdge](#navigatetooffsetinedge) | Raised when the browser requests to navigate to a travel log entry offset.
 [OnAllButCurrentEntryDeleted](#onallbutcurrententrydeleted) | Raised when the browser has deleted all entries in its travel log except for the current entry.
-[OnAsyncHungCheckReply](#onasynchungcheckreply) | Raised when the browser processes an async hang check message, see `SetHangDetectionMessages`
+[OnAsyncHungCheckReply](#onasynchungcheckreply) | Raised when the browser processes an async hang check message, see IDualEngine20BrowserSession::SetHangDetectionMessages().
 [OnAttentionState](#onattentionstate) | Raised when requesting user attention.
 [OnBeforeUnloadAndStopComplete](#onbeforeunloadandstopcomplete) | Raised when the beforeUnload event has finished being processed.
 [OnCloseCompleted](#onclosecompleted) | Raised when the browser has closed.